-Categories Indicators Descriptions Examples of Responses Codes internet City are sufficient to have access to the internet network network support the implementation of online learning so that lecturers in carrying out online learning on campus use wifi, if from home use a private network.
-Application Constraints The obstacle that often occurs is the limited In addition, students are also given quotas by the Ministry of Education and Culture so that when we study anywhere (in Jayapura City) we remain safe" "The difficulty of conveying material to students when the signal R7 quota for access the whatsapp and google classroom application does not exist and if the student does not have a quota internet and old models of cellphones, so to access whatsapp and google classroom, students can't even do the assignments given online but the lecturer understands by giving extra time" Barriers to online learning All kinds of factors that are inhibiting (making slow) or even blocking and keep something from happening "It is difficult to convey the material, especially when there are parents who do not have cellphones or do not understand technology.
-Not to mention those who have cellphones but have to work so that children can't learn or get lessons from teachers who are sent via WhatsApp" R8 Solutions for obstacles and obstacles The solution to the obstacles and barriers to online learning "Cooperation with student guardians to motivate their children to study at home and ask if there are still those who do not understand the material presented, and provide relief for weekly assignments for those who do not have mobile phones and collect them directly to campus" R9 Implementation of the online learning process by students Student responses about the implementation of online learning Students are not used to implementing online learning through WhatsApp and Google groups classroom "My opinion about online learning that is being carried out at this time is very saturated because I can't meet with friends on campus as there is no Covid-19 pandemic that is happening like now.
-But there's also the joy of being closer to family at home like playing with family" R10 Student readiness in online learning The learning process through the whatsapp group and google classroom "We prepare everything needed for learning, such as cellphones, books, pencils, ballpoints and so on, usually before the learning process takes place the lecturer tells us to watch learning videos" R11 Forms of online learning evaluation Evaluation of learning carried out through the application In the implementation of online learning, the lecturer gives assignments to students and will send back assignments that have been graded "All children have the same ability to understand the material, we will also give a value according to what the students are doing" R12
+Categories Indicators Descriptions Examples of Responses Codes 0 internet City are sufficient to have access to the internet network network support the so that lecturers in carrying out implementation of online learning on campus use wifi, online learning if from home use a private network.
+In addition, students are also given quotas by the Ministry of Education and Culture so that when we study anywhere (in Jayapura City) we remain safe" Application The obstacle that often "The difficulty of conveying R7 Constraints occurs is the limited material to students when the signal quota for access the does not exist and if the student does whatsapp and google not have a quota classroom application internet and old models of cellphones, so to access whatsapp and google classroom, students can't even do the assignments given online but the lecturer understands - · by giving extra time" Barriers to All kinds of factors that "It is difficult to convey the R8 online learning are inhibiting (making material, especially when there are slow) or even blocking parents who do not have cellphones and or do not understand technology. keep something from Not to mention those who have happening cellphones but have to work so that children can't learn or get lessons from teachers who are sent via WhatsApp" Solutions for The solution to the "Cooperation with student guardians R9 obstacles and obstacles and barriers to to motivate their children to study at K) obstacles online learning home and ask if there are still those 000000000 g who do not understand the material presented, and provide relief for weekly assignments for those who do not have mobile phones and collect them directly to campus" Implementation Student Students are not used to "My opinion about online learning R10 of the online responses implementing online that is being carried out at this time learning about the learning through is very saturated because I can't process by implementation WhatsApp and Google meet with friends on campus as students of online groups classroom there is no Covid-19 pandemic that learning is happening like now.
+But there's also the joy of being closer to family at home like playing with family" Student The learning process "We prepare everything needed for R11 readiness in through the whatsapp learning, such as cellphones, books, online learning group and google pencils, ballpoints and so on, usually classroom before the learning process takes place the lecturer tells us to watch T C T .
+1 learning videos" D10 Forms of Evaluation of In the implementation "All children have the same ability R12 online learning learning of online learning, the to understand the material, we will evaluation carried out lecturer gives also give a value according to what through the assignments to students the students are doing" application and will send back assignments that have been graded